 Formed in 1967, the Southwestern Ohio Council for Higher Education is a regional consortium of 22 colleges and universities in southwest Ohio.

 Cross Registration Procedures

-Cross Registration is a program designed to allow degree and certification seeking students access to courses not available at their home institutions.
-Students enrolled at a college or university within SOCHE may register for courses that are available at other SOCHE institutions and members of GCCCU.
+The Cross Registration Program allows degree-seeking students access to academic opportunities not available at their home institutions to maintain their current home institution program of study.
+Students enrolled at a college or university within SOCHE may register for courses that are available at other SOCHE institutions and GC3 institutions.

-Contact the Cross Registration Contact at both the home and host institutions for more information and to learn about their specific registration guidelines.
+Contact the Cross Registration coordinator at both the home and the host institutions for more information and to learn about their specific registration guidelines.

 - Degree-seeking students, who are in good academic standing (as determined by the home institution), may take courses through SOCHE’s Cross Registration program.
 Students are subject to enrollment and eligibility requirements as determined by the host institution.